NaveenMadMax/Anime-gallery/README.md

 npm start
 ```

-🌟 Usage
+###🌟 Usage

-Open http://localhost:3000/ in your browser.
+-Open http://localhost:3000/ in your browser.

-Browse the anime gallery with a responsive layout.
+##Browse the anime gallery with a responsive layout.

-📌 Future Enhancements
+-📌 Future Enhancements

-🔍 Search functionality
+-🔍 Search functionality

-🎭 Filter by genre or category
+-🎭 Filter by genre or category

-⚡ Lazy loading for better performance
+-⚡ Lazy loading for better performance

-🤝 Contributing
+-🤝 Contributing

-Pull requests are welcome!
-If you'd like to contribute, feel free to open an issue or submit a PR.

-📜 License

-This project is open-source and available under the MIT License.